• Skip to primary navigation

 The almond flour, nutritional yeast and garlic will make the sauce quite thick and chunky.
 As mentioned above, this gives it a delicious layer of crispy, cheesy, tangy flavour.

-Step 2 - Toss Broccoli In Lemon Sauce
+Step 2: Toss Broccoli with Sauce & Almonds

-Next, add your chopped broccoli florets, pumpkin seeds and chopped almonds to a large mixing bowl.
-Then pour in your lemon garlic sauce and toss until the broccoli is evenly coated.
+Next, add the chopped broccoli florets, pumpkin seeds and chopped almonds to a large mixing bowl.
+Then, add the lemon garlic sauce and toss until the broccoli is evenly coated.

 A bowl of fresh broccoli florets, chopped almonds and pumpkin seeds freshly tossed in a lemon garlic sauce.

-Once the broccoli, almonds and pumpkin seeds are tossed in the lemon garlic sauce, spread evenly onto a baking sheet.
-Then place in the oven and bake for twenty minutes, flipping halfway through.
+Spread the tossed broccoli, almonds, and pumpkin seeds evenly on a baking sheet.
+Place it in the oven and bake for 20 -25 minutes, flipping halfway through.

 Once the almonds and pumpkin seeds begin to brown and the broccoli tips start to crisp, remove from the oven and serve while warm.